solital/docs-v1/docs/vinci.md

 ## Recover password structure

 You can create a predefined password recovery framework.
-To do so, use the `php vinci forget` command
+To do so, use the `php vinci forgot` command

 This command creates a controller with the name `ForgotController`.
 With it you will have all the basis to create a password recovery system.
 To learn more visit [this link](https://solital.github.io/docs-v1/security).